This post may contain affiliate links. See my full disclosure. As an Amazon Associate, I earn from qualifying purchases.

 Couche – A couche (pronounced “koosh”) is a piece of thick linen used as a resting place for baguettes during their final rise to help them keep their shape before baking.

-Crumb – The crumb is referring to the pattern and size of holes when you slice into a loaf of bread.
+Crumb – The crumb is referring to the pattern and size of holes (or alveoli) when you slice into a loaf of bread.
 An “open” crumb means the interior looks open and airy and has holes you can see through.

 Danish Dough Whisk – This is a thick flat whisk with layered coils and a thick handle designed to easily mix dough or thick batters.